Leather care set "M"

 2. Apply leather dye – scratches, abrasions & compensate for color loss

-The Leather sealing provides lasting protection against abrasion.
+The Leather sealing Provides lasting protection against abrasion.